pantheon-systems/documentation/source/_docs/mu-plugin.md

  - carlalberto
 ---

-For actions or filters you want to run even when `functions.php` isn't invoked by a request, or before plugins are loaded by WordPress, you can create a [**Must-Use** (**MU**) plugin](https://codex.wordpress.org/Must_Use_Plugins){.external}.
+For actions or filters you want to run even when a theme's `functions.php` isn't invoked by a request, or before plugins are loaded by WordPress, you can create a [**Must-Use** (**MU**) plugin](https://codex.wordpress.org/Must_Use_Plugins){.external}.

-MU-Plugins are activated by default by simply uploading the file to the `mu-plugins` directory.
+MU-Plugins are activated by default by simply uploading a php file to the `wp-content/mu-plugins` directory.
 It affects the whole site including all sites under a WordPress Multisite installation.

 It is loaded by PHP, in alphabetical order, before normal plugins.
 This means API hooks added in an mu-plugin apply to all other plugins even if they run hooked-functions in the global namespace.